vympel7/Git-Shortcuts/README.md

 ### Extra
-The commands you see listed are not all the ones I'm going to add, there will be more added as time progresses.
+The commands you see listed are not all the ones I'm going to add, there will be more added in the future.
 I'm open to suggestions and critiques.
 Open issues if you have any and pull requests if you want to enlarge this project.